Orange Line (Lahore Metro)

-Orange Line is an automated rapid transit line in Lahore, Punjab, Pakistan and the first driverless metro in Pakistan.
+Orange Line is an automated rapid transit line in Lahore, Punjab, Pakistan, Pakistan and the first driverless metro in Pakistan.
 It is operated by the Punjab Mass Transit Authority and forms part of the Lahore Metro system.

 The line is Pakistan's first metro train.
 The line spans 27.1 km with 25.4 km elevated and 1.72 km underground.
 The line is served by 26 stations and is expected to handle 250,000 passengers daily.